I get a few emails each month asking if it’s possible to drink alcohol and still be healthy. Yup, you totally can – sorta, kinda, maybe, ish…

-You’ll want to stay away form any mixers that contain sugar like sodas, juices, and even frozen mixes.
-This is going to adda ton of calories, sugar, and will wreck havoc on your blood sugar.
+You’ll want to stay away from any mixers that contain sugar like sodas, juices, and even frozen mixes.
+This is going to add a ton of calories, sugar, and will wreak havoc on your blood sugar.

 But what about beer?

-I know a bunch of you love a good beer.
-How do I know this?
-Well, I’ve hung out with a few of you 😉 Beer is a lot lower in alcohol content then the other drinks mentioned above which means you’ll have to drink more of them to get the same effects.
+Beer is a lot lower in alcohol content then the other drinks mentioned above, which means you’ll have to drink more of them to get the same effects.
 This translates to more calories, more carbohydrates, and more dehydration.

 - 100 proof = 50% alcohol